Skip to main content

 • Capturing and storing facial images from CCTV or surveillance camera footage without specific, targeted authorisation

-• Aggregating facial images from multiple sources to build comprehensive biometric databases
+• Aggregating facial images from multiple sources to build complete biometric databases

 The prohibition is absolute.
 There are no exceptions.
-It applies regardless of the downstream use of the database.
+It applies regardless of what you later do with the database, full stop.

-How to audit: Review your data collection practices for any biometric training data.
-If your AI systems use facial recognition, verify that all facial image data was collected with appropriate consent and authorisation, not through untargeted scraping.
-Audit third-party data providers to ensure they have not used prohibited collection methods.
+How to audit: Trace where your biometric training data actually came from.
+If your AI systems use facial recognition, confirm that every facial image was gathered with proper consent and authorisation, never through untargeted scraping.
+And do not take your data vendors on trust: audit them too, so a prohibited collection method does not reach you secondhand.

 6. Emotion Recognition in Workplaces and Educational Institutions